1. Home

 You can request that certain areas are included to cover particular concerns that you may have about the property.

-In contrast to the HomeBuyer Report (Level 2 Survey), there is no specific format for the Level 3 Survey report, so the surveyor is able modify a Building Survey to your needs.
+In contrast to the Level 2 Homebuyers Survey, there is no specific format for the Level 3 Survey report, so the surveyor is able modify a Level 3 Building Survey to your needs.

 If you wish to have a property valuation included in your survey you will need to tell the surveyor.
 However, if the surveyor you use for the Survey is approved by your mortgage lender, it can be used instead of a mortgage valuation.